 The NCE is given in both a computer based format and a paper-and-pencil format depending on the state.
 Check your state board to see what test format they utilize.
 The NCE consists of 200 multiple-choice questions and is administered over a four-hour period.

-National Certified Counselor candidates may take the NCE on either of two annual testing dates, typically in April and October, at locations throughout the United States.
+National Certified Counselor candidates may take the NCE by scheduling an appointment at locations throughout the United States.
 It is offered twice a year in spring and fall.
 The National Certified Counselor application materials available on the NBCC website include a complete listing of examination sites.

 The NCE content is general in nature and encompasses knowledge areas with which all counselors, regardless individual specialties, should be familiar.
 The exam covers the following six knowledge, skill and task domains: